SAP-samples/cloud-mdi-integration/documentation/implement/ecc/README.md

 To access the SAP Cloud Integration, you need to create and configure an RFC destination.

-1. Login to your SAP ECC system 000 with an administration user using SAP GUI.
+1. Login to your SAP ECC system client with an administration user using SAP GUI.
 2. Call Transaction **SM59**.
 3. Choose **Create**.
 4. In the **Name** field, enter **S4A_CPI_COST_CENTER**.